Softwave/site-source/Softwave/cranmerbot.md

 I'm presently investigating adding additional features which may be useful for Anglican Christians. <br>

-If you enjoy the games I create or the programming content I share, consider buying me a tea through Ko-fi!
-Your support helps fuel late-night coding sessions and brings new projects to life.
+If you enjoy the bot or the programming content I share, consider buying me a tea through Ko-fi!
+I have to pay to host the bot, and every little bit helps.

 <a class="flat-button" href="https://discord.com/api/oauth2/authorize?client_id=1139787660123197450&permissions=274877910016&scope=bot" target="_blank">Add Cranmer To Your Server</a> <br><br>
 <a class="flat-button" href="https://github.com/Softwave/Cranmer" target="_blank">Source Code</a>